GHG-24

 The County has also implemented 3-stream recovery in all its government buildings and continues to provide internal and external outreach and education to increase compliance.

 Starting in 2023, the County began to hold seasonal compost giveaways of locally recovered green waste that has been processed into compost.
+This year the program has expanded to include a new location at Gibson Ranch Park.
 The County has also conducted outreach and media events including free compost deliveries to local community gardens.

 The County has contracted with local vendors to process collected green waste locally and has modified its standard contract and construction specifications to require the use of recovered organic materials in local public works projects that involve the application of compost or mulch.